okielife/TemperatureSensingMicroPython/DESIGN.md

  - For Pico I believe I used (2) M2x6
  - For the lid, I believe I used (2) M2.3x8, but I am not sure

+### Code
+- Make the sensor box inherit the TFT and sensor base classes
+- Try to clean it up as much as possible...simple simple

 ## Version 4

 These are more drastic changes that necessitate another round of iteration, or different hardware.